 AGU is currently accepting session proposals for this year’s Fall Meeting, which will take place 11-15 December in New Orleans.
-We look forward to a great meeting featuring vibrant sessions and presentations from Cryosphere Focus Group members and our collaborators throughout the scientific community.
+We look forward to a great meeting featuring vibrant sessions and presentations from Cryosphere Section members and our collaborators throughout the scientific community.
 The entire process of building an outstanding meeting begins now with these session proposals.
 Once again, we’re counting on you to make this year’s Fall AGU Meeting the best one yet.

 Please note that there are now several new session formats available.
 Panel discussions and “lightning” sessions were introduced last year.
 This year a new multimedia presentation format has been introduced.
 Information on these new formats is available here: http://fallmeeting.agu.org/2017/alternate-session-formats/.

 We strongly encourage submissions from students and early career scientists and look forward to seeing as many new faces as possible in convener roles.
 The deadline for proposals is 11:59 PM (ET) on 19 April.
 All the information for submitting a proposal can be found here: https://fallmeeting.agu.org/2017/session-proposals/